TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/asset_pipeline.md

 Prior to Rails 8, the Asset Pipeline was handled through a library called `sprockets`. `sprockets` had more capabilities than the current Asset Pipeline, offering features like minification, concatenation, transpiling, etc. The Rails team decided that these features came with a lot of maintenance overhead and weren't entirely necessary in a world with broad support for ES6 (which brought JS modules to the browser) and HTTP/2.0 (which brought the ability to serve multiple requests over a single TCP connection).

 Now, the Asset Pipeline is handled through a library called `propshaft`, which has a more stripped down set of features but is also much simpler and requires less configuration.
-If developers have more complicated needs to serving CSS and/or JavaScript, they're encouraged to reach for solutions outside of the Asset Pipeline.
+If developers have more complicated needs with serving CSS and/or JavaScript, they're encouraged to reach for solutions outside of the Asset Pipeline.

 Knowing some of this history can be valuable as many apps that use Rails aren't necessarily going to be on the cutting edge.
 Many Rails apps will still be using `sprockets` to serve assets, and while this curriculum won't dive deep into it, it's good to at least be aware of it and how it's different from `propshaft`.
-However, if you ever work on legacy applications that use older versions of Rails, you may well find JavaScript is still handled by the Asset Pipeline.

 ### Fingerprinting